City-of-Memphis-Wastewater/mulch/docs/chat_mulchvision_250709_023801.md

 ---

 That’s seriously cool—you’re carving out a smart little corner in the interface where everyday users can harness the power of CLI tools without needing terminal fluency.
 This kind of hybrid setup brings enormous value, especially for domain experts like scientists or archivists who work more in structured data environments than in code per se.
-The name mulch init has me intrigued—it sounds like you’re “planting” a scaffolding or foundation in a given folder. 🍃 If you’re already exposing multiple variants in the context menu, you’re halfway to creating a full ecosystem of drop-in tools.
+The name mulch src has me intrigued—it sounds like you’re “planting” a scaffolding or foundation in a given folder. 🍃 If you’re already exposing multiple variants in the context menu, you’re halfway to creating a full ecosystem of drop-in tools.
 Here’s how you might level it up:
 🛠️ Ideas for a mulch Contextual Toolkit Expansion
-🌱 Folder Structure Initializer (mulch init)
+🌱 Folder Structure Initializer (mulch src)
 Let’s say you're already initializing templated folder trees—great.
 Add smart branching:
-• mulch init --type genome-analysis
+• mulch src --type genome-analysis
-• mulch init --type cloud-sync
+• mulch src --type cloud-sync
-• mulch init --type simulation-bundle Each type could auto-generate subfolders, config files, readme stubs, and version tags.
+• mulch src --type simulation-bundle Each type could auto-generate subfolders, config files, readme stubs, and version tags.
 🧾 Semantic File Renamer (mulch rename)
 Bring bulk renaming into scope:
 • Name files using folder context (e.g., "2025-07-09_Mouse_LiverSlide_001.tif")